Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     bash scripts/shareddeploy.sh
     ~~~

-- Once you have got traffic running through the Front Door (which only occurs later when you have created some deployments), you should set up the alerts. *Until some traffic has been logged by Front Door, this script will fail with cryptic errors.*
+- Once traffic is flowing through Front Door (which only happens after the first deployment is up), set up the alerts. *Until some traffic has been logged by Front Door, this script will fail with cryptic errors.*

     ~~~bash
     bash scripts/sharedalerts.sh